jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ### Hi there 👋

-I am Jan, a software developer and computer scientist ([Dr. rer. nat.](https://www.fernuni-hagen.de/universitaet/stimmen/nidzwetzki.shtml)) with a focus on distributed databases and distributed systems.
-I live in Berlin (Germany) and have been working in IT for about 20 years.
-I worked as a system administrator, network administrator, software developer, and CTO.
-At the moment, I am working as a senior software developer on a PostgreSQL extension for time-series data.
+I am Jan, a software developer and computer scientist ([Dr. rer. nat.](https://www.fernuni-hagen.de/universitaet/stimmen/nidzwetzki.shtml)) specializing in distributed databases and distributed systems.
+I live in Berlin, Germany, and have been working in IT for about 20 years.
+Over the years, I have worked as a system administrator, network administrator, software developer, and CTO.
+Currently, I am a senior software developer working on a PostgreSQL extension for time-series data.

 - 🔭 My PhD project is [BBoxDB](https://bboxdb.org), a distributed key-bounding-box-value database.
 BBoxDB is a NoSQL database for multi-dimensional data implemented from scratch (see [full paper](https://link.springer.com/article/10.1007/s10619-019-07275-w)).
 With BBoxDB Streams, the software can also process multi-dimensional data streams and execute continuous queries (e.g., continuous range queries and continuous spatial joins, see the [full paper](https://link.springer.com/article/10.1007/s10619-022-07408-8)).

-- 🌱 I’m also maintaining the [SECONDO](https://secondo-database.github.io) database.
-This is an extensible database management system developed at the university at Hagen.
-The database can be extended by _Algebra Modules_ that implement custom data models and operators.
-The software focuses on the handling of spatial and spatio-temporal data.
+- 🌱 I also maintain the [SECONDO](https://secondo-database.github.io) database, an extensible database management system developed at the University of Hagen.
+The database can be extended with _Algebra Modules_ that implement custom data models and operators.
+The software focuses on handling spatial and spatio-temporal data.
 I also developed [Distributed SECONDO](https://secondo-database.github.io/DSecondo/DSECONDO-Website/index.html), a [distributed version](https://link.springer.com/chapter/10.1007/978-3-319-22363-6_28) of SECONDO.

-- 📚 I am the author of the book [Entwicklung eines skalierbaren und verteilten Datenbanksystems](https://www.springer.com/de/book/9783658124434) (my master thesis, awarded as outstanding work and available as a book published by Springer).
+- 📚 I am the author of the book [Entwicklung eines skalierbaren und verteilten Datenbanksystems](https://www.springer.com/de/book/9783658124434), which is based on my master's thesis.
+This work was awarded as outstanding and is available as a book published by Springer.

-- 💬 I also talked at international conferences ([SSTD](http://sstd2015.org/), [IEEE BigData](http://cse.ucdenver.edu/~BSD2019/), [CIKM](https://www.cikm2018.units.it/), [EDBT](https://edbticdt2021.cs.ucy.ac.cy/), ...) about databases and published some peer-reviewed  scientific papers.
-Have a look at my [Demo Paper](https://ieeexplore.ieee.org/document/9005999), which won the IEEE best demo- and short paper award at the [BSD2019](http://cse.ucdenver.edu/~BSD2019/).
-See also my recent EDBT [Paper](https://edbt2021proceedings.github.io/docs/p170.pdf), available as open access publication.
+- 💬 I have spoken at international conferences ([SSTD](http://sstd2015.org/), [IEEE BigData](http://cse.ucdenver.edu/~BSD2019/), [CIKM](https://www.cikm2018.units.it/), [EDBT](https://edbticdt2021.cs.ucy.ac.cy/), ...) about databases and have published several peer-reviewed scientific papers.
+Check out my [Demo Paper](https://ieeexplore.ieee.org/document/9005999), which won the IEEE Best Demo and Short Paper Award at [BSD2019](http://cse.ucdenver.edu/~BSD2019/).
+You can also read my recent EDBT [Paper](https://edbt2021proceedings.github.io/docs/p170.pdf), available as an open-access publication.

-- 🤔 I’m looking for help on my [PostgreSQL Lock Tracer](https://github.com/jnidzwetzki/pg-lock-tracer) project.
-A collection of tools to gain deep insights into PostgreSQL's locking activities and troubleshoot performance-related issues.
+- 🤔 I’m looking for contributors to my [PostgreSQL Lock Tracer](https://github.com/jnidzwetzki/pg-lock-tracer) project, a collection of tools designed to provide deep insights into PostgreSQL's locking activities and troubleshoot performance-related issues.

 - 📫 How to reach me: jnidzwetzki@gmx.de

-- ⚡ Fun fact: My first installed Linux Distribution was a SuSE 6.1 (Kernel 2.2.6) in 1999, and my first computer was a Pentium 1 with 100 MHz and 16 MB RAM running Windows 95.
+- ⚡ Fun fact: My first Linux distribution was SuSE 6.1 (Kernel 2.2.6), which I installed in 1999.
+My first computer was a Pentium 1 with 100 MHz and 16 MB RAM running Windows 95.

 ## Short Curriculum Vitae

-In the years 2002 - 2005, I did an apprenticeship as an IT specialist for system integration.
-From 2006 - 2009, parallel to my job, I attended a course for technical computer science at the DAA technical college.
-I successfully completed this course in 2009 as Staatlich geprüfter Informatiker (Certified Computer Scientist).
+From 2002 to 2005, I completed an apprenticeship as an IT specialist for system integration.
+Between 2006 and 2009, I attended a course in technical computer science at the DAA Technical College while working full-time.
+I successfully completed this course in 2009, earning the title Staatlich geprüfter Informatiker (Certified Computer Scientist).

-Between 2009 - 2022, I was enrolled as a part-time student at the FernUniversität in Hagen.
-In 2012, I graduated with a Bachelor of Science in Computer Science.
-In 2014, I graduated with a Master of Science in Computer Science with a focus on Operating Systems, Distributed, and Cooperative Systems.
+From 2009 to 2022, I was enrolled as a part-time student at the FernUniversität in Hagen.
+In 2012, I earned a Bachelor of Science in Computer Science, followed by a Master of Science in Computer Science in 2014, focusing on Operating Systems, Distributed, and Cooperative Systems.
 In 2022, I received a Dr. rer. nat.
-(PhD equivalent) in computer science with a [thesis](https://ub-deposit.fernuni-hagen.de/receive/mir_mods_00001836) on distributed databases.
+(PhD equivalent) in Computer Science with a [thesis](https://ub-deposit.fernuni-hagen.de/receive/mir_mods_00001836) on distributed databases.

-From 2012 - 2014, I was also a student assistant (part-time) at the chair of Cooperative Systems for the courses Operating Systems, Distributed Systems, and Computational Geometry.
-In the years 2020 - 2022, I was a research assistant (part-time) at the chair of Databases for New Applications and maintained the SECONDO database kernel.
+Between 2012 and 2014, I worked as a student assistant (part-time) at the Chair of Cooperative Systems, assisting with courses on Operating Systems, Distributed Systems, and Computational Geometry.
+From 2020 to 2022, I served as a research assistant (part-time) at the Chair of Databases for New Applications, where I maintained the SECONDO database kernel.

-For more information, see my profile at [LinkedIn](https://www.linkedin.com/in/jnidzwetzki).
+For more details, visit my profile on [LinkedIn](https://www.linkedin.com/in/jnidzwetzki).

 # My Interests

 * Database systems
 * Operating systems
-* Distributed, scalable and fault-tolerant systems
+* Distributed, scalable, and fault-tolerant systems
 * Computer networks
 * Transactions and parallelism
 * Economics, financial markets, and algorithmic trading systems